If you travel on business, earning airline miles from your hotel stays is an easy way of running up your Avios balance.

 Which hotels chains earn Virgin Points?

-The following hotel programmes are partners with both Avios and Virgin Flying Club, so you get to choose which airline to credit, assuming you don’t want to take hotel points:
+There are a number of hotel programmes which are partners with both Avios and Virgin Flying Club, so you get to choose which airline to credit to, assuming you don’t want to redeem for hotel rooms.
+These include:

 - Best Western Rewards